 What’s included?
 Do we get towels?

 Yes, a clean towel is provided for every guest on our flexible liveaboard trips.
-Also, guests who book with us and share our page can choose to get a free beach towel or a dry bag in addition to a free t-shirt.
+Also, guests who book with us and share our page can get a dry bag in addition to a free t-shirt.

 Included on all our flexible liveaboard trips